 And because of its unique combination of the old and the new existing side-by-side, Munich has been rated the "most liveable city in the world" by Monocle, one of the "Ten Most Dynamic Cities" of the world by Newsweek, the #1 Best University City by QS Best Student Cities in 2018, and the #1 most sustainable, eco-city in Germany according to the 2019 World Atlas.

 Munich is known today for its numerous world renowned museums, art galleries, symphony orchestras, theaters, film studios and opera house, as well as for its annual Oktoberfest and favorite soccer club, FC Bayern München.
 (Six world famous museums are just minutes walking distance from JYM!)

-Munich also boasts 14 universities (two are the top-ranked in all of Germany) and 12 Max-Planck institutes, is home to the most modern engineering and medical research centers in the world, and one of the largest solar parks in Europe.
+Munich also boasts 14 universities (two are the top-ranked in all of Germany), 12 Max-Planck institutes, is home to the most modern engineering and medical research centers in the world, and one of the largest solar parks in Europe.

-Globally-known firms such as Allianz, BMW and Siemens are headquartered in Munich, and Bavaria has been called Europe's "high tech Mecca" by none other than Bill Gates himself.
+Globally-known firms such as Allianz, BMW and Siemens are headquartered in Munich, and Bill Gates has called Bavaria Europe's "high tech Mecca".

 As if that alone weren't enough to explore, discover and enjoy, there's the Englischer Garten (the largest public urban park in the world), the lakes and mountains of Upper Bavaria, and of course the Alps all at your doorstep.

-Unlike any other city in Germany, you can have it all in Munich.
+Unlike any other city in Germany, only in Munich can you have it all.